Data and Methodology#

 Packaging#

-Packaging “means all products made of any materials of any nature to be used for the containment, protection, handling, delivery and presentation of goods, from raw materials to processed goods, from the producer to the user or the consumer” [EEA].
+Basded on European Parliament and Council Directive 94/62/EC, packaging “means all products made of any materials of any nature to be used for the containment, protection, handling, delivery and presentation of goods, from raw materials to processed goods, from the producer to the user or the consumer”.

 Activities determine the required packaging based on their capacity needs.
 The volume of packaging is then converted into mass units.
 Consequently, activities receive a mass flow from packaging producers that equals the mass of the packaging required.
 In return, activities pay a corresponding monetary flow to the producers.